 - Surprise events

 These will make it even harder to calculate an estimate.
-Despite this, do attempt to make on with the information that you can gather, including the factors that you can control.
+Despite this, do attempt to make on with the information you can gather, including the factors you can control.

 Remember to give yourself some wiggle room, though this will depend on your final total.

 Which Rental Properties Should You Purchase

 Now you need to consider the rentals you might like to invest in.
 The following factors are important:

 It’s best to invest in rentals that have the greatest return.